 Say no for any wrong actions or unreasonable demands from an early age.
 Let your child think how to logically win what he desires rather than crying and throwing tantrums.
-This will pave way for a healthy conversation and sharpen his persuasion skills to handle bad situations.
+This will pave the way for a healthy conversation and sharpen his persuasion skills to handle bad situations.

-Involve kids while going to important places like post office, grocery store and so on.
-Ask them to bring small stuff like bread or milk from nearby supermarket.
+Involve kids while going to important places like a post office, grocery store and so on.
+Ask them to bring small stuff like bread or milk from the nearby supermarket.
 Ask them to dial your number on the phone whenever they want to talk.
 Give them the responsibility to water the plants.
 All these are starting points to make them independent and responsible.

 Leave them with grandparents sometimes just to know if they were able to manage things themselves.
 Don’t give them all the comforts in life.
 They need to know what struggle is and where the money comes from!